Board of Directors

 Ms. Gill has been selected as one of Washington D.C’s most influential under-40 leaders for the past four years.
 She spent time volunteering with an orphanage in Rabat, Morocco working with children, children with disabilities and at-risk youth.
 Ms. Gill holds a Bachelor of Communication degree from the University of Maryland.

-A Maryland native, Dakota decided to spread her wings and attend the University of South Carolina where she earned a bachelor’s degree in Sport and Entertainment Management and a minor in Environmental Studies.
+Dakota Bierly is the Director of Development at Luke’s Wings.
+A Maryland native, Dakota attended the University of South Carolina where she earned a bachelor’s degree in Sport and Entertainment Management and a minor in Environmental Studies.

 She was introduced to Luke’s Wings in May of 2015.
-After learning about their mission and passion to support the military community, she knew there was no other choice but to join the team.
-Every day, she looks forward to contributing to a group of men and women who are proud to protect our country.
+After learning about their mission of supporting the military community, she knew there was no other choice but to join the team.
+Every day, she looks forward to supporting a group of men and women stand up to serve our country.

 Born and raised in the Washington, DC area, Katie spent the spring of 2017 as Luke’s Wings Development and Events intern.
 Upon her graduation from the University of Maryland in May 2017, Katie received her Bachelor of Science in Family Studies and joined Luke’s Wings staff full-time as the Family Communication and Logistics Program Coordinator.
 She has previous experience working for other non-profit organizations such as Make-A-Wish Foundation and EarthShare Mid-Atlantic, where she assisted in development, fundraising, and events.